-Lade Araba is a highly skilled, multi-lingual Development Finance and Project Management specialist with over 14 years of professional experience.
-She is currently an Adviser with the UK Department for International Development (DFID) funded Nigeria Infrastructure Advisory Facility (NIAF).
+Lade Araba is a highly skilled, multi-lingual Development Finance and Project Management specialist with over 15 years of professional experience.
+She was an Adviser with the UK Department for International Development (DFID) funded Nigeria Infrastructure Advisory Facility (NIAF).
 She was previously the Technical Adviser to the Coordinating Minister of the Economy and Honorable Minister of Finance of Nigeria.

 Ms. Araba is a strategic leader who is adept at building strong partnerships with public and private clients.
 She supported the promotion of viable enterprise development in emerging markets at the QED Group LLC, where she also provided technical support to the USAID Micro-enterprise Development Office.
 While working for the United Nations Food and Agriculture Organization (FAO), she researched the factors that contributed to the decline of key agricultural commodities in Cameroon, Kenya, and Nigeria and presented recommendations on how to re-create value and improve export competitiveness in three FAO published Working Papers.
 As a Senior Investment Officer at the African Development Bank, she played key roles in deal origination and appraisal, and received Board approval for senior loans to several infrastructure projects across Africa.
 Ms. Araba was actively involved in business development activities and regularly represented AfDB at international forums and conferences, identifying project leads and presenting analytical work on the African infrastructure sector.
 As Technical Advisor to the Executive Secretary of the United Nations Economic Commission for Africa (UNECA), she advised on the requirements for financing regional infrastructure projects, promoting intra-African trade, as well as private sector development.
 Her African Trade Policy Centre (ATPC) published Working Paper on the building blocks required for the African Continental Free Trade Area (CFTA) was well received by African Ministers of Trade and led to the adoption of a resolution to implement the CFTA by African Heads of State and Government at the July 2012 African Union Summit in Addis Ababa, Ethiopia.